cms-tau-pog/TauFW/docs/CMSDAS2020/preselection.md

 + Especially in the &mu;&tau;<sub>h</sub> and e&tau;<sub>h</sub> final states, &tau;<sub>h</sub> is often a misidentified jet from the production of a W boson, accompanied by jets.
 + Furthermore, the production of a tt&#773; pair is considered, being dominant in particular in the e&mu; final state.
 + QCD multi-jet background is apparent in all final states, however it is usually estimated from data, such that you do not need to look for simulated samples for that process.
-+ Minor contributions are expected fro the production of two bosons (WW, WZ, WZ), and from the single t production.
++ Minor contributions are expected from the production of two bosons (WW, WZ, WZ), and from the single t production.

 ## Simulated samples of the expected contributions